-In SQL Server, We have SQL Server Import and Export Wizard, which can help to import or export data from various sources to different destination using Wizard.
-In this example, we are going to export [Sales 2] table data present in the [SSIS Tutorials] Database to Excel file present in the local hard drive using SQL Import And Export Data Wizard.
+In SQL Server, We have SSIS Import and Export Wizard, which can help to export data from SQL Server to Excel destination using Wizard.
+In this SSIS example, we are going to export [Sales 2] table data from the Sql Server Database [SSIS Tutorials] to Excel file present in the local hard drive using SQL Import And Export Data Wizard.

 Below screenshot shows you the data present in the [Sales 2] Table

-In order to export Data from SQL Server To Excel Using SSIS Import And Export Wizard, Double click on SQL Server Import and Export Wizard tool (you can find in start -> All Programs -> Microsoft SQL Server 2014 -> SQL 2014 Import and Export Data Wizard).
-It will open SQL Server Import and Export Data Wizard.
-First page is the welcome page
+To Export Data from SQL Server To Excel Using SSIS Import And Export Wizard, Double click on SQL Server Import and Export Wizard tool.
+You can find in start -> All Programs -> Microsoft SQL Server 2014 -> SQL 2014 Import and Export Data Wizard.
+It will open the SQL Server Import and Export Data Wizard.
+The first page is the welcome page

-Choose a Data Source Page: This page is used to configure the source information.
-Our source is SQL data base so we are selecting SQL Server Native Client as our source and we are using our own instance as sever name.
+Choose a Data Source Page: This page is used to set the source information.
+Our source is the SQL database.
+So we are choosing the SQL Server Native Client as our source and our instance as a server name.

-Select the source data base from the list, let us select the [SSIS Tutorials] here.
+Select the source database from the list.
+Let us pick the [SSIS Tutorials] here.

-Authentication: Here we are using windows authentication but in real-time, your organization or company will provide the authentication credentials to access the database.
-In that case, you have to change the radio button to SQL authentication and provide the user name and password.
+Authentication: Here, we are using windows authentication, but in real-time, your organization provides the credentials to access the database.
+In that case, swap the radio button to SQL authentication and produce the user name and password.

-Choose a Destination: This page is used to configure the destination information.
-Our target is to save the data into Excel file so we are selecting Microsoft Excel as our Destination
+Choose a Destination: This page to set the target information.
+Our SSIS job is to save the SQL Server data into an Excel file.
+So we are selecting Microsoft Excel as our Destination

 Then we have to select the existing Excel file from our local drive

-From the above screenshot you can observe that, We are selecting the Export Data from SQL Server to Excel file.
-Click Open button to select it
+From the above screenshot, you can observe that we are choosing the Export Data from SQL Server to Excel file.
+Click the Open button to select it

-If your Excel file includes the column names in the first row then check mark the check box “Column name in the first data row”.
+If your Excel file includes the column names in the first row, checkmark the checkbox “Column name in the first data row”.
 If not, uncheck it.